NathanKieswetter/R_Flow_helpers/README.md

 ## Overview

 This pipeline provides a comprehensive workflow for flow cytometry data analysis, from importing data into the FlowJo workspace to creating publication-ready visualizations.
-It features interactive data exploration, automated congenic marker detection, statistical analysis, and advanced visualization tools, including UMAP dimensionality reduction and clustering analysis.
+It features interactive data exploration, automated detection of congenic markers, statistical analysis, and advanced visualization tools, including UMAP dimensionality reduction and clustering.

+**NB**: This is a data analysis toolkit that requires fully compensated and gated data.

 ### Key Features